a-chris/new.achris.me/src/index.md

 **Hi there!
 Welcome to my website.** I'm Christian, a software developer from Italy 🇮🇹🍝🍕

-I'm truly enthusiastic about technology in all its forms.
-I enjoy exploring new languages and frameworks, enhancing performance, and solving real-world problems that impact people.

 I've been coding since the age of 15, and I'm truly enthusiastic about technology in all its forms.
 I enjoy exploring new languages and frameworks, enhancing performance, and solving real-world problems that impact people.

 In my free time, I love building software for personal projects and engaging in small DIY endeavors.
 I also enjoy reading books on software development and philosophical works, influenced by my background in humanism.